 Those conference troubles signaled to Edwards-Leeper that her field had shifted in ways she found discomfiting.
 At one conference a few years ago, she recalled, a co-panelist who was a well-respected clinician in her field said that Edwards-Leeper’s comprehensive assessments required kids to “jump through more fiery hoops” and were “retraumatizing.”
 This prompted a standing ovation from the audience, mostly families of TGNC young people.
 During another panel discussion, at the same conference with the same clinician, but this time geared toward fellow clinicians, the same thing happened: more claims that assessments were traumatizing, more raucous applause.

 Edwards-Leeper isn’t alone in worrying that the field is straying from its own established best practices.
 “Under the motivation to be supportive and to be affirming and to be nonstigmatizing, I think the pendulum has swung so far that now we’re maybe not looking as critically at the issues as we should be,” the National Center for Gender Spectrum Health’s Dianne Berg told me.
 Erica Anderson, the UCSF clinician, expressed similar concerns: “Some of the stories we’ve heard about detransitioning, I fear, are related to people who hastily embarked on medical interventions and decided that they weren’t for them, and didn’t thoroughly vet their decision either by themselves or with professional people who could help them.”Singal (2018)

-Singal has continued to cite Anderson as “one of my favorite” youth gender clinicians, bringing her on his podcast in 2021 and referring her to fellow Substack contrarian Matt Taibbi for an interview.
+Singal has continued to cite Anderson as “one of my favorite” youth gender clinicians.
+Anderson appeared on Singal’s podcast in 2021, then on fellow Substack contrarian Matt Taibbi’s for an interview.
 Dan Savage from The Stranger has cited this interview as evidence of Singal’s supportive views of trans people.

 2018 “ROGD” criticism